 Emily W. Murphy is hearing from Americans demanding she do her job.
-There’s just one problem.
+There’s just one problem: She’s not that Emily W. Murphy.

 A polite caller left a voice mail saying, “If this is the Emily Murphy that currently works for the GSA, on behalf of the majority of Americans in this country, we really are keen for you to stop holding up the democratic process.
 Thank you.”

-An Amazon envelope arrived with specific instructions for Wang Murphy.
+An Amazon envelope arrived with specific instructions for Emily Wang Murphy.
 It contained the package of pens and a note that read: “Emily!
 Hi as a Smith alumna, I am surprised you don’t know this, but all you need is a pen to sign the paperwork to get the transition dollars released so that Biden can start preparing for January.”

-The GSA’s Emily Webster Murphy did indeed graduate from Smith College, but Wang Murphy graduated from Emory University.
+The GSA’s Emily Webster Murphy did indeed graduate from Smith College, but Emily Wang Murphy graduated from Emory University.
 They are both lawyers, but in Washington, lawyers aren’t exactly a rare breed.
-Webster Murphy’s law degree is from the University of Virginia, while Wang Murphy’s is from Georgetown.
+Emily Webster Murphy’s law degree is from the University of Virginia, while Emily Wang Murphy’s is from Georgetown.

 In any event, Wang Murphy doesn’t want the pens.